axelarnetwork/AxelarJS-Tutorial/README.md

 First install all the dependencies
 `npm i`

-**_The scripts to deploy the function are also written up though you will need to configure your own .env file as follows_**
+The scripts to deploy the function are also written up though you will need to configure your own .env file, which will include your mnemonic used to deploy the GMPDistribution contract.

+If you do not want to go through the deployment process simply use the following addresses of the already deployed GMPDistribution contract to use with the Hardhat Task

-The contract is already deployed on the Polygon and Avalanche blockchains Polygon Address: `0x3F4D4fDA591244F8F38058cbd30868405A606A42` Avalanche Address: `0xBEEfaAD92d9e46672629D5425A60F79e4f078181`
+Polygon Address: `0x3F4D4fDA591244F8F38058cbd30868405A606A42`
+Avalanche Address: `0xBEEfaAD92d9e46672629D5425A60F79e4f078181`